dojo-engineering/Dojo.Net/README.md

 5. Click on the Dojo.Net package, select the appropriate version in the right-tab and click *Install*.

+## Build source code

+In order to build, NET30+ is required.
+Do the following:
+1. Go to `src` subfolder
+2. Run `dotnet build`

 ## Documentation

 For a comprehensive list of examples, check out the [API